samuelventura/baud/NOTES.md

 - See `test/test_helper.exs` for requirements.
 Port names are hardcoded.
 - Use dual FTDI USB-Serial adapter ICUSB2322F with 3 wire null modem between them.
+- Use USB-RS485-WE USB to RS485 Adapter to test modport RTU communications

 ## Miscellaneous

-A pairs of devices are created:
+A pair of devices are created:
-  - `tty` requires DCD line raised or open blocks.
+  - `tty` requires DCD line raised or open call blocks.
   Putting in the red null modem adapter makes baud work.
   - `cu` does not require DCD line raised
   - http://pbxbook.com/other/mac-tty.html